Showing posts with label 2024. Show all posts

 A "HUD" shows our current statistics and moves from top-to-bottom depending on our position (hitting "H" will hide that).
 From left to right, it shows the following: our current level, hit points, strength, armour, gold, XP, and hunger.
 These are self-explanatory, but note that HP improves as you explore, as there is no rest key.
 Food is a remedy for hunger/fatigue.
 Any pickups can help to strength/armour and XP increases after a kill.
 Multiple ranks are awarded, but only when you've earned enough XP, which results in extra HP for a tougher fight.

 A rudimentary inventory can be accessed by pressing any key, but, oddly, I always press "I".
 This menu operates intelligently using the same cursor keys: Up/Down to select, Right to choose, and Left to cancel.
-This is superb, but the Inventory is lite on function and features.
+This is superb, but the Inventory is lite on functions and features.
 For example, there is no way to compare stats for weapons or clothing with what you currently wield.
 Just don't be silly and replace your sword with a dagger...

 Hacking your way through the dungeon is great and a simple affair without depth.
 It's a roguelike, so the gameplay is based around action and exploration.
 Heading further into the dungeon, the levels are more complex with extra traps, and monsters are much stronger.
 Yes, Nano Cave is tough; the best I've done was reaching level 10 (on the previous levels, I landed lucky with the right pickups - before being slain by a crab!).